 rest config enabled and disabled.
 We could change the configuration, add more controller-specific options, etc., and we'd only need to write new tests.

-If, on the other hand, our strategy for testing the behavior of the blueprints involved evaluating the behavior AND THEN making a judgement on what the config "should" look like, we'd have to modify the tests when we add new options.
+If, on the other hand, our strategy for testing the behavior of the blueprints involved evaluating the behavior and then making a judgement on what the config "should" look like, we'd have to modify the tests when we added new options.
 This may not sound like a big deal, but it can grow out of proportion quickly!